ZKaptan/Black-Jack/README.md

 						the traditional rules of Black Jack gave me a valuable experience in developing applications.</p>
 	<p>	The structure and styling of the webpage was built in HTML and CSS,
-	while the Black Jack functionality was built with JavaScript </p>
+	while the Black Jack functionality was built with JavaScript. </p>
 	<p> Here is the <a href="https://zkaptan.github.io/Black-Jack/" target="_blank"> link</a> to the game.
 I hope you enjoy!</p>